tudu-rahul/copytrade/README.md

 While running autoexit in a session, if you run PNL or DETAILS in some other session, you will see exception message in all the sessions.
 The reason is each session will try to fetch the current positions, which will hit the rate limit of the API.

-## Code
-This section will explain the code in brief, which will help you in tweaking the parameters if required.